SAVOURNA STEVENSON and STEVE KETTLEY

 Savourna was a recipient of a Creative Scotland Award in 2001 to write for symphony orchestra.
 The resulting work for children, "Misterstourworm & the Kelpie’s Gift", was premiered by the Royal Scottish National Orchestra (RSNO) in 2003.
 Further commissions include "Hansel and Gretel", premiered by the Orchestra of Scottish Opera (2005) and "The Snow Queen" premiered by the RSNO (2013); three songs for the National Youth Choirs of Scotland; "Magnus", premiered and toured by Capella Nova (2016); Mill Memories for guitar and flute commissioned by Live Music Now Scotland (2017).
 She is currently about to complete her first piano concerto.

 Savourna Stevenson and Steve Kettley have performed and recorded together many times in the past and have been enjoying a successful and creative reunion since 2017, performing at festivals and one-off concerts throughout the UK.
 A dynamic blend of haunting melodies, pulsating rhythms and stirring improvisations - breaking stylistic barriers while maintaining Scottish roots.
 Daring and accessible, their music will have you on the edge of your seat.
-Savourna and Steve are recording a CD for release early in 2020.
+Savourna and Steve have recorded a CD for release in 2022 on the Cooking Vinyl label.

 As well as his duo with clarsach virtuoso Savourna Stevenson, he leads several bands playing his own music, such as the long-standing quartet Steve Kettley’s Odd Times (with cello, bass & drums), and is well known as a founder member (1995 - 2013) of the international touring and recording group Salsa Celtica.